fjarri/orolo/README.rst

 0.0.2
 ~~~~~

-- Remove all hardcoding (including hardcoding of the version)
++ Removed all hardcoding (including hardcoding of the version)
++ Added localization (at least remove string hardcoding)

 - Hotkey for "Show time till closest event"
 - Add "always real time mode" for cases when one needs to turn off the oven in 20 minutes or something
-- Add localization (at least remove string hardcoding)
 - Set global hotkey for Show Real Time in Preferences

-- Put a link to project page in About
+Before release:
+- Remove --tags key from version generator
+- Check if no-restart menulet works in Lion

 0.0.1
 ~~~~~